Feirbrand/synoeticos-public/threat-resilience-codex/README.md

 **Q: How does the Threat Resilience Codex differ from traditional cybersecurity threat intelligence?**

 A: Traditional threat intelligence focuses on code-level vulnerabilities and signature-based detection.
-The Threat Resilience Codex provides behavioral pattern analysis that works across all AI platforms, with predictive intelligence (6-9 month lead), recovery velocity architecture (89-97% vs 43-47% baseline), and operational validation through real-world incidents.
+The Threat Resilience Codex provides behavioral pattern analysis that works across all AI platforms, with predictive intelligence (6-9 month lead), recovery velocity architecture (89-97% vs 43-47% baseline), and Operational validation through documentation.

 **Q: What makes DNA Codex v5.5 unique?**